prashjet/oss4astro/package_and_test/README.md

 We can fix this by adding import statements within `__init__.py` files.

 The `__init__.py` files are executed every time a package/sub-package is imported.
-In principle, they can contain any code you want to be executed each time you import the package.
-In practice, there are lots of [opinions](https://www.reddit.com/r/Python/comments/1bbbwk/whats_your_opinion_on_what_to_include_in_init_py/) on how much you should take advantage of this features.
-But we can add a few  and simple way to use `__init__.py` to get the familiar usage of n
+In principle, they can contain any functions (or other code) you want to have available when you import the package.
+In practice, I recommend only adding import statements inside `__init__.py`.

-1. Edit the `__init__.py` of the top-level package, to import all of the modules and (top-level) subpackages that it contains i.e. in our case, we add this line to `pysequnce/__init__.py`,
+First, edit the `__init__.py` of the top-level package, to import all of the modules and (top-level) subpackages that it contains i.e. in our case, we add this line to `pysequnce/__init__.py`,

 ```
 from . import sequences, analysis
 ```

-Then iterate through the `__init__.py` of each subpackage, again adding import statements of all of the constituent modules and subpackages i.e. we add this line to `pysequnce/analysis/__init__.py`,
+Next, iterate down through the subpackages, again editing their `__init__.py` file to import all of the constituent modules and subpackages they contain i.e. we add this line to `pysequnce/analysis/__init__.py`,

 ```
 from . import compare_sequences